jhnnsrs/vault/docs/reservation.md

 with Bergen():
-	maxisp = Node.objects.get(package="basic", interface="maxisp")
+	maxisp =use(package="basic", interface="maxisp")

-	with maxisp.provide(n=10, app="imagej") as pod:
 	results = []
+	with maxisp.reserve(n=10, app="imagej") as res:
 		for rep in Representation.objects.filter(experiment="testing"):
-			results.append(pod.assign({"rep": rep})
+			results.append(res.assign({"rep": rep})

 	plt.imshow(results[0].data)
 ```

-This Code will look for the MaxISP nodes and try to provide 10 instances of the ImageJ version of this Node (If more then one template exists it will use the first one).
+This Code will look for the MaxISP nodes and try to reserve 10 instances of the ImageJ version of this Node.
 Then it will will get all Representations filtered by the experiment name (testing) and for each of the rep its going to create a maxisp projection.
 (None of these tasks however will be run on the machine calling this).
 Please note that all of these tasks are running sequentially.

 No we will takeone step into the asynchronous world: